-Prior to the final document review, which follows the successful defense of the doctoral dissertation or master's thesis, students submit their thesis electronically.
-The Graduate advisor will review the dissertation or thesis as well as all other necessary final forms.
+The Graduate Academic Affairs Advisor will review the dissertation or thesis as well as all other necessary final forms.
 If all forms are complete, no further formatting changes are necessary and the work is approved by the Division of Graduate Education, the Division will submit the electronic dissertation or master's thesis to ProQuest and the University library on the student's behalf.
 Once the PDF is accepted by the Division no further changes can be made.